The Lie

 The Weaponization of Forgiveness in Families

-May 4, 2026 · 11 min read
+December 29, 2025 · 11 min read

 A solitary figure sits by a window, bathed in the soft, luminous glow of a setting sun filtering through sheer curtains.
 Their posture is relaxed yet attentive, eyes closed, a subtle smile playing on their lips, suggesting a profound internal peace found through a deliberate, structured process of healing and self-reconciliation.